Traveling is expensive, or at least, that's what everyone says. Backpackers, though, know the myth doesn't have to be true.

-The key to this is attaching deadlines to each goal, whether it’s on a weekly, bi-weekly, or monthly basis.
+The key to this is attaching deadlines to each goal, whether weekly, bi-weekly, or monthly.

 This helps keep you accountable and on track.
 Even if you don't reach your specific goal on schedule, you will at least be making progress toward it.

 Once you get started, if you see yourself missing multiple goals in a row, you can adjust for the future.
-It’s essential that you set yourself up for success by making the goals attainable.
+Set yourself up for success by making the goals attainable.

-It’s going to be a lot more effective to celebrate your small wins along the way than to beat yourself up for falling short constantly.
+It will be much more effective to celebrate your small wins along the way than to beat yourself up for falling short constantly.

 Instead of saving $3,000 over ten months, I set my goal for $300/month.
 That way, I knew I was staying on track toward reaching the overall goal.